Cleaner#

 performs the following set of transformations on each column:CleanNullStrings()

-: replace strings used to represent null values with actual null values.DropUninformative()
+: replace strings used to represent missing values with NA markers.DropUninformative()

 : process categorical columns depending on the dataframe library (Pandas or Polars) to force consistent typing and avoid issues downstream.ToStr()